 - Working towards a shared goal using synchronous (which communication in real-time) and asynchronous (in which information exchange does not take place in real-time);

 - Develop and communicate a series of shared expectations and results.

 If all this is valid in a collaborative context in which team members share the same space, it is probably even more so when a “widespread” team collaborates, that is, a group of people located not simply in offices different but potentially also in different continents.
 It is precisely in these situations that the contribution of the digital revolution is felt more strongly: thanks to digital tools for sharing and collaboration it is possible to cross any frontier and create the best possible work team, without setting the limit that the components must be located within the same corporate headquarters.

-From G Suite to Slack, through Dropbox, iCloud, Wrike, Asana: there are numerous tools that, according to different professional needs, can be used to enable a practice, and the related skill, such as that of the digital team working.
+From G Suite to Slack, through Dropbox, iCloud, Wrike, and Asana: there are numerous tools that, according to different professional needs, can be used to enable practice, and related skills, such as that of digital team working.